MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/whats-the-lifecycle-manager.md

 - Improves reliability via automatic retry and remediation of known issues.

-- Common back-end drives a consistent experience whether managing locally or via the Azure Portal.
+- Common back-end drives a consistent experience whether managing locally or via the Azure portal.

 ## Use Cases